kabbo06/docker_overlay_using_vxlan/README.md

 From above we see container under **net1** can communicate each other.
 We will get similar result for **net2** also.

 Also, we are able to ping external network due to NAT configuration.
 But still there is a problem.
 We will face problem like downloading some package into container.
-This will occure due to **MTA** issue.
+This will happen due to **MTA** issue.